autopower/thermeq3/README.md

 Please [take a look](https://github.com/autopower/thermeq3/wiki) at wiki for detailed information.

 ## What's new?
+### 2018-Oct-22
+* calling to arms Yún Rev2 users, I'll be pointed to some incompatibilities between Rev1 and Rev2.
+Rev2 users, please use 'https://github.com/autopower/thermeq3/tree/master/install/alpha_Yun_Rev2' install script to check if install script/wget is working flawless

 ### 2018-Jul-06
 * someone calls for manual heating override, please take a look at new dashboard.
 For those who sports simple URL, please use `http://ardu.ip/data/put/msg/S` to stop or
  `http://ardu.ip/data/put/msg/H` to start heating